tingyu66/test/paper.md

 Exafmm-t is concise but highly optimized.
 To achieve competitive performance, our work combines techniques and optimizations from several past efforts.
-On top of multi-threading using OpenMP, we further speed up the P2P kernel (near-range interactions) using SIMD vectorization with SSE/AVX/AVX-512 compatibility;
+On top of multi-threading using OpenMP, we further speed up the P2P operator (near-range interactions) using SIMD vectorization with SSE/AVX/AVX-512 compatibility;
-we apply the cache optimization proposed in PVFMM to improve performance of M2L kernel (far-range interactions).
+we apply the cache optimization proposed in PVFMM to improve performance of M2L operator (far-range interactions).
 In addition, exafmm-t also allows users to pre-compute and store translation operators, which benefits applications that requires FMM evaluation iteratively.

+Exafmm-t is also easy to extend.
+To add a new kernel, users only need to create a derived `FMM` class and provide the kernel function.
-If offers high-level Python APIs.
+Last but not least, it offers high-level Python APIs.

 However, many of them are geared towards specific research needs complicated to understand.